blueberryliaojuan/bloomie/README.md

 2. I learned that the higher verion of react-router-dom uses RouterProvider, so I tried in this project
 3. learned about the way to use ionIcons in the react, I made some mistakes on how to import css, finally found that I can use them as components, like <IonIcon icon={heartOutline} className="text-lg" />
 4. the state management of react is very similar to Vue, so I got used to it quickly
-5. I used JSON server to store my data
+5. I tried to use JSON server to store my data, but run out of time, I will try in next assignment